 \subsubsection{Predicting explicit user-item interactions}

-In predicting explicit user-item interactions (i.e., ratings), graph embedding-based models overall outperform conventional models in recommendation accuracy, in which case this advantage of graph embedding-based models becomes more salient with the increase of data scales while data sparsity seems not to be a decisive factor.
+In predicting explicit user-item interactions (\textit{i.e.}, ratings), graph embedding-based recommendation models overall outperform conventional recommendation models in recommendation accuracy, in which case such the advantage of graph embedding-based models becomes more salient with the increase of data scales while data sparsity seems not to be a decisive factor.
 However, graph embedding-based models are overall less stable than conventional models.

-As shown in Tab.~\ref{explicit_result}, the averaged MAE of graph embedding-based models on MovieLens 100K, Jester 617K, and MovieLens 1M, which are sorted by data scales in ascending order, are 4.33\% lower, 6.23\% lower, and 15.76\% lower than that of conventional models, respectively; at the same time, in terms of the averaged RMSE, it is 2.76\% higher, 5.05\% higher, and 6.74\% lower than that of conventional models, respectively.
-Apparently, with the increase of data scales, the averaged MAE and RMSE of graph embedding-based models are getting overall lower values than those of conventional models.
-It seems that the machine learning methodology adopted by graph embedding-based models exerts in this case, benefiting from the better data fitting performance based on larger data volume.
-However, concerning data sparsity, the results in Tab.~\ref{explicit_result} seem to show nothing of its role because the increase of density from MovieLens 100K to MovieLens 1M brings overall greater advantages in MAE and RMSE of graph embedding-based models beyond conventional models, but that is opposite as the density continues to increase from MovieLens 1M to Jester 617K.
-These results are insufficient to prove the existence of an optimal data sparsity making the overall recommendation accuracy of graph embedding-based models better than that of conventional models.
-On the other hand, Tab.~\ref{explicit_result} shows that graph embedding-based models have higher standard deviations of the averaged MAE and averaged RMSE than those of conventional models on the three data sets, manifesting the overall lower stability of graph embedding-based models compared with conventional models.
+As shown in Tab.~\ref{explicit_result}, the average MAE of graph embedding-based recommendation models on MovieLens 100K, Jester 617K and MovieLens 1M, which are sorted by data scales in ascending order, are 4.15\% less, 5.86\% less and 13.61\% less than that of conventional recommendation models, respectively.
+At the same time, in terms of the average RMSE, it is 2.76\% greater, 5.05\% greater and 6.32\% less than that of conventional recommendation models, respectively.
+Apparently, with the increase of data scales, the average MAE and RMSE of graph embedding-based recommendation models are getting overall lower than those of conventional ones.
+It appears that the machine learning methodology adopted by graph embedding-based recommendation models plays a large role in those experimental results, benefiting from the better data fitting performance based on a larger data scale.
+However, when concerning data sparsity the results in Tab.~\ref{explicit_result} seem to show nothing of its role.
+Although the increase of density from MovieLens 100K to MovieLens 1M brings overall greater advantages in MAE and RMSE of graph embedding-based models beyond conventional models, it is the opposite as the density continues to increase from MovieLens 1M to Jester 617K.
+Admittedly, these experimental results are insufficient to prove the existence of an optimal data sparsity making the overall recommendation accuracy of graph embedding-based recommendation models better than that of conventional ones.
+On the other hand, Tab.~\ref{explicit_result} shows that graph embedding-based recommendation models have greater values of standard deviations of the average MAE and average RMSE than those of conventional one on all three data sets, manifesting the overall lower stability of graph embedding-based recommendation models compared with conventional ones.